abalcs/README-Generator/README.md

 ## Description:
 ![License](https://img.shields.io/badge/License--blue.svg "License Badge")

-    A an application that generates a quality README file based on user input
+This app asks YOU the questions and build a README from your answers.
 ## Installation:
-    Clone repo to desktop and run node index.js
+Clone the repo and run the index.js file
 ## Usage:
 n/a
 ## Contributing:
-    PR's welcomed  :-)
+PR's are welcomed :-)
 ## Test:
 n/a
 ## Credits:
 Alan Balcom
 ## License:
 For more information about the License, click on the link below.

 - [License](https://opensource.org/licenses/)

 ##  Questions:
 For questions about the Generator you can go to my Github page at the following link:

 - [Github Profile](https://github.com/abalcs)